Best LLM for Document Summarisation (2026)

 Top recommendations

-Claude Sonnet 4.6 is the best summarisation model available for most document lengths.
 Its training produces unusually clean compression — it identifies the most important content reliably and presents it in well-formed prose that requires minimal editing.
-Critically, it has one of the lowest hallucination rates of any frontier model, which is non-negotiable for summaries that will be acted upon.
+It carries forward Anthropic's consistent reputation for low hallucination rates on summarisation tasks, which matters for summaries that will be acted upon without a human re-reading the source.

-View Google AI docs →3.
-GPT-4o — Best for structured output summarisation
+View Google AI pricing →3.
+GPT-5.6 — Best for structured output summarisation

-GPT-4o is the best choice when your summarisation pipeline needs structured output — extracting specific fields, producing JSON with defined keys, or populating a database schema from document content.
-Its structured output capability is the most reliable of the three models for this pattern.
+GPT-5.6 (Sol tier) is the best choice when your summarisation pipeline needs structured output — extracting specific fields, producing JSON with defined keys, or populating a database schema from document content.
+It's also the most expensive of the three frontier options here, at $5/$30 per million tokens, roughly 2.5x Claude Sonnet 5's rate.

-View OpenAI API docs →4.
-Gemini 2.0 Flash — Best budget option
+View OpenAI API pricing →4.
+Gemini 2.5 Flash-Lite — Best budget option

-Gemini 2.0 Flash produces surprisingly good summaries for its price point.
-For internal summarisation pipelines where summaries are used as inputs to downstream processes (rather than presented directly to users), its quality is often sufficient.
+Gemini 2.5 Flash-Lite produces surprisingly good summaries for its price point, and — unusually for a budget-tier model — still carries the full ~1M token context window.
+For internal summarisation pipelines where summaries feed downstream processes rather than being presented directly to users, its quality is often sufficient.

-At $0.10/M input, summarising a 50,000-token document costs $0.005 — essentially free at moderate volumes.
-For high-volume batch summarisation jobs, it is the clear cost winner.
+At $0.10/M input, summarising a 50,000-token document costs roughly $0.005 — essentially free at moderate volumes.
+For high-volume batch summarisation jobs, it remains the clear cost winner.

 Side-by-side comparison